Air China: Development since 2010

-In April 2010, Air China completed the increase of shareholdings in Shenzhen Airlines and became the controlling shareholder of Shenzhen Airlines, allowing Air China to further enhance its position in Beijing, Chengdu, and Shanghai as well as achieve a more balanced domestic network.
+In April 2010, Air China completed the increase of shareholdings in Shenzhen Airlines and became the controlling shareholder of Shenzhen Airlines, allowing Air China to further enhance its position in Beijing, Chengdu, and Shanghai, as well as achieve a more balanced domestic network.

 On 2 December 2010, Air China received Spain's highest tourism industry award, the "Plaque for Tourist Merit."
 Air China was the first foreign airline to receive the award, which is given to organisations and individuals contributing to the Spanish tourism industry.

 On 23 December 2010, Air China became the first Chinese airline to offer combined tickets that include domestic flights and shuttle bus services to nearby cities.
 The first combined flight-shuttle bus ticket connected Tianjin via shuttle bus with domestic flights passing through Beijing.

 Air China began offering free Wi-Fi internet service on board its aircraft on 15 November 2011, making it the first Chinese carrier to offer this service.
-However the service is not allowed on smartphones, only tablets and laptops.
+However the service is not allowed on smartphones, but only on tablets and laptops.

 In 2012, after pressure from PETA, Air China stated that it would no longer transport monkeys to laboratories.
 PETA welcomed the airline's announcement.

-On July 3, 2013, in time for the company's 25th anniversary, Air China successfully tested Wireless LAN in flight.
-It was the first global satellite Internet flight in Mainland China.
+On 3 July 2013, in time for the company's 25th anniversary, Air China successfully tested Wireless LAN in flight.
+It was the first global satellite internet flight in Mainland China.

-In early 2015 it was announced that the airline had selected the Boeing 737 Next Generation and 737 MAX for its fleet renewal programme of 60 aircraft.
+In early 2015, it was announced that the airline had selected the Boeing 737 Next Generation and 737 MAX for its fleet renewal programme of 60 aircraft.
 The deal, with a value of over $6 billion at current list prices, has yet to be finalised.

+On 15 October 2025, Air China's regional subsidiary, Air China Inner Mongolia, was re-integrated, becoming a branch of the national carrier.

 Corporate affairs

-The entity Air China Limited was registered in 2003, and its shares began trading in Hong Kong and London on December 15, 2004.
-Originally the airline corporate entity was Air China International, which was founded 2002 Air China International incorporated China Southwest Airlines and the air transportation services of the China National Aviation Corporation, becoming a new entity.
+The entity Air China Limited was registered in 2003, and its shares began trading in Hong Kong and London on 15 December 2004.
+Originally, the airline corporate entity was Air China International, which was founded in 2002.
+Air China International incorporated China Southwest Airlines and the air transportation services of the China National Aviation Corporation, becoming a new entity.

 The Air China HQ Building (国航总部大楼 (國航總部大樓, Guó Háng Zǒngbù Dàlóu)), the corporate headquarters, is located in Zone A of the Tianzhu Airport Industrial Zone (天竺空港工业区 (天竺空港工業區, Tiānzhú Kōng Gǎng Gōngyèqū)) in Shunyi District, Beijing.
 The company registered office is on the ninth floor of the Blue Sky Mansion (蓝天大厦 (藍天大廈, Lántiān Dàshà)), also in Zone A of the Tianzhu Airport Industrial Zone.